dennis-fast/LFI_StableDiffusion/README.md

-# Group project for Learning from Images course: Application of advanced StableDiffusion techniques
+# Group project for Learning from Images course @ BHT, Data Science Master Program, WS22/23

+# Application of advanced StableDiffusion techniques

 ## About Stable Diffusion model in general
 Stable Diffusion is a deep learning, text-to-image model released in 2022.
 It is primarily used to generate detailed images conditioned on text descriptions, though it can also be applied to other tasks such as inpainting, outpainting, and generating image-to-image translations guided by a text prompt.
 Stable Diffusion uses a variant of diffusion model (DM), called latent diffusion model (LDM).
 Stable Diffusion was trained on pairs of images and captions taken from LAION-5B, a publicly available dataset derived from Common Crawl data scraped from the web, where 5 billion image-text pairs were classified based on language, filtered into separate datasets by resolution, a predicted likelihood of containing a watermark, and predicted "aesthetic" score (e.g. subjective visual quality).